 , also known as the Dallas Charter, Father Baker, 57, has been restricted from all public ministry pending the outcome of the canonical process.
 Under Church law, much like in civil law, there is a presumption of innocence during the process.

 While restricted from ministry, Father Baker is prohibited from representing himself as a priest, wearing clerical attire or exercising any form of Church ministry.
-Like any cleric restricted from ministry in the Archdiocese of Detroit, he is monitored to ensure compliance with Church restrictions.

 Auxiliary Bishop of Detroit Gerard Battersby has been named temporary administrator of St. Perpetua Parish in Waterford Township, where Father Baker was assigned as pastor.